gloriasoh/my_ac_final_assessment/README.md

 Authentication and one to many association-
 User has many notes
 Note belongs to a User
-Only after I have signed in, I can create a note  DONE Only after I have signed in, I can edit a note DONE Only after I have signed in, I can destroy a note (doing this will automatically destroy it's associations) Please have enough seed data in the database to demonstrate this.
+Only after I have signed in, I can create a note
+Only after I have signed in, I can edit a note
+Only after I have signed in, I can destroy a note (doing this will automatically destroy it's associations) Please have enough seed data in the database to demonstrate this.
 Only after I have signed in, I can view a list of users I am not following in the DB, and choose to follow some users.